Robustness of pairwise kinematic Sunyaev-Zel'dovich effect to optical-cluster-selection bias: Results and discussion

 \subsection{Discussion}

-Fig.\,\ref{fig:bias_is_one} shows the biases are consistent with one, indicating that no significant bias is observed in pairwise kSZ or its related properties.
-This contrasts with weak lensing, where the optical selection bias is known to introduce considerable bias.\,\citep{Wu2022OpticalLensing, Salcedo2024ConsistencyiPlanck/i}.
+Figure\,\ref{fig:bias_is_one} shows that the biases are consistent with one, indicating that no significant bias is observed in pairwise kSZ signals or their related properties.
+This contrasts with weak lensing, where the optical-selection bias is known to introduce considerable bias\,\citep{Wu2022OpticalLensing, Salcedo2024ConsistencyiPlanck/i}.
 Unlike weak lensing, where the signal scales linearly with mass, the projected kSZ signal does not follow a simple linear relation with optical depth or mass along the line of sight.
 The contribution from peculiar velocities of structures along the line of sight, combined with pairwise orientation and averaging, leads to a more complicated projection effect.
+We note that these findings apply specifically to the pairwise kSZ estimator and pairwise velocity.
+They may not directly generalize to other kSZ extraction approaches such as those based on velocity reconstruction.
+The uncertainty level of our test ($\sim$19\%) is comparable to the measurement uncertainties in previous pairwise kSZ detections using optically selected clusters, which have reached a significance level of $\sim5\sigma$.
+At this level of statistical precision, it is reasonable to expect that optical-selection bias does not play a dominant role.
+However, achieving tighter constraints will require larger simulation volumes with comparable resolution to improve statistical power, which will be essential for interpreting the higher significance pairwise kSZ measurements anticipated from upcoming datasets.

-We assume that $\tau$ and $v$ have negligible correlation when deriving the pairwise kSZ formula\,(Subsec.\,\ref{subsec:pkSZ}).
+We assumed that $\tau$ and $v$ have a negligible correlation when deriving the pairwise kSZ formula\,(Sect.\,\ref{subsec:pkSZ}).
 This assumption is verified by \citet{Soergel2018CosmologySimulations} on a cluster sample in \texttt{Magneticum}.
-However, we are probing this relation down to a much lower mass.
+However, we probed this relation down to a much lower mass.
 Given this assumption, the biases are expected to follow a similar relation, where the bias of $\tau$ will be equal to the ratio of bias of $P_{kSZ}$ and bias of $v_{12}$.
 Our main result in Fig.\,\ref{fig:bias_is_one} aligns with this assumption.
 Further investigation of this relationship and the $\tau-v$ correlation would require a larger simulation sample.